NaeemF-ng/dvwa-web-enum-personal-project3/README.md

 • Ability to use multiple enumeration tools
 • Interpreting scan results and identifying exposed or unnecessary directories

-## MITRE-ATT&CK-Mapping

-This project aligns the following MITRE ATT&CK techniques:

-• TA0043 - Reconnaissance, identifying the victim's environment before attacking
-• T1595 - Scanning the target to identify weaknesses, architecture, and attack surfaces
-• T1595.001 - Scanning for Vulnerable or Exposed Web Directories (The main technique of this project)
-• T1594 - Search Victim-Owned Websites

 ## Architecture

 • Attacker Machine: Kali Linux